 Cartagena is a port city in the Murcia region of southeast Spain.
 Discover the Muralla del Mar, Palacio Consistorial and the Old Cathedral in the Old Quarter.
 Explore the city's Roman heritage at the Roman Theatre Museum and Casa de Fortuna.
 Pay a visit to ARQUA Marine Achaeology Museum and the Municipal Achaeology Museum.
 Take a stroll along the shop and cafe-lined Calle Mayor.
 Venture further afield to view Bateria de Castillitos at Cape Tinoso.

 Spread across seven hills on the shores of River Tagus is Portugal's capital city, Lisbon.
 Pavement cafes, bustling squares and serene gardens sit alongside palaces, bridges and castles in this waterside city.
 Immerse yourself in culture at Calouste Gulbenkian Museum and National Museum of Contemporary Art, or enjoy the colourful marine life at Oceanarium.
 Take a vintage tram ride through the city's cobbled streets, admiring Jerónimos Monastery and Belém Tower on the way.
 Haggle for bargains at the lively Thieves Market, or explore designer shops on Rua do Carmo, Rua Garrett and Avenida da Liberdade.
 Venture further afield and discover the fairytale places and ornate villas in Sintra or go dolphin-watching in Setúbal.

 Day 15: Southampton, UK

-Disembark at Southampton and make your way home.
+Disembark in Southampton and make your way home.